RobertoRojas/web-console/README.md

 ## Command

-Into the [eventsmanager.js](html/scripts/eventsmanager.js), you can define a new command into the array *'commands'*, you need use the follow class:
+Into the [eventsmanager.js](html/scripts/eventsmanager.js) you can define a new command into the array *'commands'*. use the follow class:

 ```javascript
 class Command {